MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 This issue is caused by a missing API in older versions of Windows Server.
 Currently there is no way to migrate Windows Server 2008 and Windows Server 2003 clusters.
 You can perform inventory and transfer without issue on Windows Server 2008 R2 clusters, then manually perform cutover by manually changing the cluster's source file server resource netname and IP address, then changing the the destination cluster netname and IP address to match the original source.

-## Cutover hangs on "38% Mapping network interfaces on the source computer..." when using DHCP
+## Cutover hangs on "38% Mapping network interfaces on the source computer..." when using Static IP

 When attempting to run cut over of a source computer, having set the source computer to use a new static (not DHCP) IP address on one or more network interfaces, the cut over gets stuck at phase "38% Mapping network interfaces on the source comnputer..." and you receive the following error in the SMS event log: